 Create a brand worth talking about with photos that show what it feels like to work with you.

-Include imagery like this on your website, in your social media, in your public speaking and blogging.
-This let’s your viewers get to know you.
+Include imagery like this on your website, in your social media, in your public speaking, and in blogging.
+This lets your viewers get to know you.
 You’ve figured out a crystal clear niche, so these images will help potential clients like you and begin to build trust.
 Show, don’t tell.
-It will attract the perfect tribe to you.
+It will attract the perfect clients to you.

 Align your brand with what they need, and you’ll create an experience your audience wants.
 When you get clear on who you want to serve, you become visible.